Types of Water in Pharmaceutical, Usage and Technique to Prepare

 9. Water for analytical purposes

-Purposes of Drinking water:
+Purposes of Drinking Water:

-• For use as a drinking water
+• For use as drinking water

 • Preparation of external use products